A Widower’s Journey In Faith, Love & Good Humor

 Their three equally successful adult children and nine overachieving grandchildren are his safety net.
 Sons Mike and John (his law partners) and daughter Jodie (a celebrity dietician, writer and educator) must be nurtured as he comes to comprehend and respect the nuances of familial love vs. spousal love, the latter being as essential to his survival and recovery as the former.
 As their mentor, he must remain a rock even though he is alone, his heart aches and his ailing 95 year old mother’s mortality weighs on his mind as a reminder he might have to endure this life for another 20 years.

 The search for a suitable new companion traverses the minefields of uncompromised grief into the foibles of a newly minted and grossly unprepared 75 year old very eligible bachelor.
 Competing tender loves – old and new, must be reconciled without guilt.
-These events are interspersed with recurring spiritual episodes as the author gradually embraces his faith that there is a form of life after death.
+These events are interspersed with recurring spiritual episodes as the author gradually confirms and embraces his faith that there is a form of life after death.
 An unanticipated aptitude for romance intrudes on this process while he is looking for a more mature love than the romance on steroids some widows have in mind.
-The joys, disappointments and tasteful humor of these new experiences are tempered by his anxieties about moral and legal complications, his virility, mortality – and those of any new companion.
+The joys, disappointments and tasteful humor of these new experiences are tempered by his anxieties about moral and legal complications, his virility, his own mortality – and those of any new companion.
 Compromises are required.
 Has he opened Pandora’s Box?
 Or won the widower’s lottery?

 Knowing he is dealing with emotionally and financially fragile women, he doesn’t want to harm anyone.
 Nor does he want to be alone.
 There are so many lonely people!
 Many by choice.
 Others like him by circumstance.
 He can’t help them all, but he can help some with his new personal ministry for home alone souls.
 In the process he helps himself.
 Writing this book was a progression of that ministry.